Types of Electrical Wires and Cables

 - For indoor use only.

 - Metallic cable often used to carry television signals and connect video equipment.

-- Features central wire conductor covered with a dielectric or non-conducting insulator surrounded by mesh or a metal sheath and covered by a thin plastic layer for protection.
+- Features central wire conductor covered with a dielectric or non-conducting insulator.
+The insulator is surrounded by mesh or a metal sheath and covered by a thin plastic layer for protection.

 - Rubber cable often used to transmit digital video, multi-channel surround audio and advanced control data through a single cable.